 So far, the likeliest candidate is an annuity within a 401(k) plan.
-Last September, the U.S. Department of Labor's Employee Benefits Security Administration and the Treasury Department sponsored a hearing on these lifetime income options.
-At the end of the sessions, it seemed clear that annuities within 401(k)s were a concept that employers, the government and -- especially insurance companies -- were happy to embrace.
+A few years ago, the U.S. Department of Labor's Employee Benefits Security Administration and the Treasury Department sponsored a hearing on these lifetime income options.
+At the end of the sessions, it seemed clear that annuities within 401(k)s were a concept that employers, the government and especially insurance companies were happy to embrace.

 Enthusiasm doesn't trickle down

 There is just one big problem: Most employees are somewhere between stone cold and lukewarm to the idea.
 The Department of Labor asked for public responses to its proposal to approve annuities as "safe harbor" investments within retirement plans.
 The average response among the 800 received wasn't too far away from this one by Ross L. Webster, a retired Marine from North Carolina:

 "Do you think Americans are IDIOTS?
 You would like to take our hard-earned money in IRAs and 401(k)s that WE CONTROL and promise a lifetime annuity that we can trust YOU to pay in the future?"

 Despite public skepticism, some employers and retirement plan sponsors are already offering annuities or annuity-like products in 401(k)s.
 Prudential Financial says it has about 7,000 401(k) plans that have made its Income Flex plan an option for its employees.
 Phil Waldeck, a vice president who leads Prudential's pension plan risk management, says the key is to provide a plan that guarantees a minimum payout while providing participants with potential increases if the market is good and their savings grow.